Hotel Mumbai

 The inciting incident occurs at 15 minutes when Gunfire erupts as terrorists attack Mumbai landmarks including the train station.
 The attacks reach the Taj Hotel as gunmen storm the lobby, shattering the peaceful atmosphere with brutal violence..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Arjun and other staff members make the active choice to stay and protect the guests rather than flee to safety, committing themselves to the siege situation despite the mortal danger., moving from reaction to action.
+This reveals the protagonist's commitment to Arjun and other staff members make the active choice to stay and protect the guests rather than flee to safety, committing themselves to the siege situation despite the mortal danger., moving from reaction to action.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, Chef Oberoi is killed by terrorists after maintaining his dignity and protecting guests throughout.
 His death represents the ultimate sacrifice and the loss of the moral center who embodied "Guest is God."., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.